AlanananL7377/github-tutorial/README.md

 #### Setting up Push and Pull

-* You may want to begin backing up your local repositoties to the remote (Github).
+> Pushing and Pulling are very important once you begin having a local repo and a remote repo.
+Bellow is a brief explanation of what they both do and how to use them.

 `git push` - Send commits from local repo (ide) “up” to remote repo (github).
 Its like updating your local.

-`git pull` - Sends commits from remote repo (github) down to local repo (ide).
-Its like updating your remote.

-> But before using these commands we will have to set the place where the commits will go in the cloud.
-It will require some steps but after them you will be able to use both commands above.
+> Before using this commands we will have to set where the commits will go.
+In other words we have to set where we are pushing it.
+This will require some steps but after them you will be able to use both commands above.

 1. Create a repository by initializing git in a directory.
 2. Make a file called README.md